 Yellow mustard seeds are a versatile spice that you can use to make your food tangy and flavorful and yellow mustard seeds are considered the mildest of all mustard seeds.
 However, mustard seeds have an inherent bitterness to them.
 Blanching seems to work the best to remove the bitterness.

-I usually blanch my mustard seeds twice, (bring to a boil in water, drain, and discard the water and rinse the seeds ).
+I usually blanch my mustard seeds twice, (bring to a boil in water, drain, discard the water and rinse the seeds ).
 Taste and repeat the blanching if they are still too bitter for you.
 I’ve tried them without blanching, trust me it’s a waste of time and good mustard seeds.

 There is a difference between hot and spicy: